Self-Gravitating Static Non-Critical Black Holes in 4$D$ Einstein-Klein-Gordon System with Nonminimal Derivative Coupling: A Special Class of Solutions

-where $\nu$ is a non zero real constant and is determined by the field equations in (\ref{Einsteineqstatic}) and (\ref{scalareqomstatic}).
+where $\nu$ is a non zero real constant and its value is determined by the field equations in (\ref{Einsteineqstatic}) and (\ref{scalareqomstatic}).
 The ansatz (\ref{simpelphi}) is inspired by the scalar-torsion theory \cite{Kofinas:2015hla} which can be viewed as the solutions of its field equations of motions.
-As we will see in the next section, this setup has a black hole solution which is different to the case of, for example, \cite{Gibbons:1996prl, Gunara:2010iu}.
+As will be seen in the next section, this setup has a non-critical hairy black hole solution whose hair is said to be \textit{secondary-like}, since the ansatz (\ref{simpelphi}) does not yield any critical solution near the boundaries and moreover, the mass-like quantity of the black hole cannot be a constant but rather depends on $\rho$ in the asymptotic region.
+Thus this case is different than the case of critical hairy black holes, see for example \cite{Gibbons:1996prl, Gunara:2010iu}.

 Let us first discuss some consequences of (\ref{simpelphi}).
 The condition (\ref{simpelphi}) simply casts (\ref{Einsteineqstatic}) and \eqref{scalareqomstatic} into

 Then, by employing the transformation $f'=\nu \sqrt{g} \dot{f}$ and $f''=\nu ^{2} \left(\ddot{f}g+\frac{\dot{f}\dot{g}}{2} \right)$ where $\dot{f} \equiv \frac{df}{d\phi } $, $\ddot{f} \equiv \frac{d^{2} f}{d\phi ^{2} } $, we can rewrite \eqref{simplyEOM} as